College Entrance Exams

 The PSAT will be given to sophomores and juniors Wednesday, Oct.
 24 at Denton Calvary Academy, 1910 E. University Drive in Denton.

-Arrive at 8:30 a.m. or a little earlier at the Arts & Athletic Recreation Complex (AARC).
+If you are riding with Mrs. Martin, sign up HERE.
+If you are driving yourself or a parent is driving you, arrive at 8:30 a.m. or a little earlier at the Arts & Athletic Recreation Complex (AARC).
 The test begins promptly at 8:45, so give yourself plenty of time to find the building and the room you will test in.

 Students will be released around 12:45 p.m. and come back to campus for 5th and 6th period.
 If you ordered a hot lunch for that day, it will be waiting for you when you arrive at GCA.